A Guide to Keyword Research

-1. Make a list of relevant topics based on what you know about your business
+1. Make a list of words that are about your business

 To start, brainstorm popular words that best describe your business.
-Explore topics that you would like to rank for on search engines.
-An easy way to go about it is to come up with 5 to 10 services you provide to your customers.
+Explore topics that you would like to rank for in the search engines of the internet.
+An easy way to go about this is to come up with 5 to 10 services you provide to your customers.
 Once you have recorded them, you can now research these new keywords to determine whether or not they truly target your audience.